 When interpreting or using suicide data it is important to remember that behind the numbers are people, families and communities impacted by suicide in Australia.

 The reasons people take their own life are complex and often there is no single reason why a person attempts or dies by suicide.

-For further summaries on the latest ABS Causes of Death data release visit the Mindframe website.
+ABS Causes of Death data release 2020

-Data on this webpage has been updated to reflect the Australian Bureau of Statistics (ABS) Catalogue 3303.0 Cause of Death Australia, 2019 released in October 2020.
+Data on this webpage has been updated to reflect the Australian Bureau of Statistics (ABS) Catalogue 3303.0 Cause of Death Australia, 2020 released in September 2021.